$\sigma$-PCA: a building block for neural learning of identifiable linear transformations: Introduction

-We thus have three methods for learning linear transformations from data: linear PCA can learn rotations that orient axes into directions that maximise variance, but it suffers from subspace rotational indeterminacy: it cannot separate components that have the same variance.
-Nonlinear PCA can learn rotations that orient axes into directions that maximise statistical independence, reducing the subspace indeterminacy from rotational to a trivial permutational, but it cannot be applied directly to data without preprocessing -- whitening.
-Linear ICA learns a linear transformation -- not just a rotation -- that points the axes into directions that maximise statistical independence under the assumption of unit variance.
-The relationship between all three can be best understood by the SVD of the linear ICA transformation into a sequence of rotation, scale, rotation -- stated formally, $\mat{W}\mat{\Sigma}^{-1}\mat{V}$, with $\mat{W}$ and $\mat{V}$ orthogonal, and $\mat{\Sigma}$ diagonal.
-In one formulation of linear ICA, linear PCA learns the first rotation, $\mat{W}$, and nonlinear PCA learns the second, $\mat{V}$.
-The scale, $\mat{\Sigma}^{-1}$, is simply the inverse of the standard deviations.
+We thus have three methods for learning linear transformations from data: linear PCA can learn rotations that orient axes into directions that maximize variance, but, by solely relying on variance, it cannot eliminate the \textbf{subspace rotational indeterminacy}: it cannot separate components that have the same variance, i.e. it cannot identify the true principal eigenvectors in a given eigenspace, resulting in randomly rotated eigenvectors in the eigenspaces.
+Nonlinear PCA \citep{karhunen1994representation} can learn rotations that orient axes into directions that maximize statistical independence, reducing the subspace indeterminacy from rotational to a trivial permutational, but it cannot be applied directly to data without preprocessing -- whitening.
+Linear ICA learns a linear transformation -- not just a rotation -- that points the axes into directions that maximize statistical independence under the assumption of unit variance.
+The relationship between all three can be best understood by the SVD of the linear ICA transformation into a sequence of rotation, scale, rotation -- stated formally, $\bW\mSigma^{-1}\mV$, with $\bW$ (semi-)orthogonal, $\mV$ orthogonal, and $\mSigma$ diagonal.
+In one formulation of linear ICA, linear PCA learns the first rotation, $\bW$, and nonlinear PCA learns the second, $\mV$.
+The scale, $\mSigma^{-1}$, is simply the inverse of the standard deviations.

 The problem is that, in contrast to linear PCA, conventional nonlinear PCA cannot be used directly on the data to learn the first rotation, the first being special as it can reduce dimensionality and order by variances.
 The process of first applying the linear PCA rotation and then dividing by the standard deviations is the whitening preprocessing step, the prerequisite for nonlinear PCA.
 And so, nonlinear PCA, rather than being on an equal footing, is dependent on linear PCA.
 Conventional nonlinear PCA, by the mere introduction of a nonlinear function, loses the ability for dimensionality reduction and ordering by variances -- a jarring disparity between both linear and nonlinear PCA.